adfaure/flux-core/doc/README.md

 - Description of man page
 - Author (use `[author]` as in the example)
 - Manual section for the generated man page

+It is possible for multiple man pages to be generated from a single source file.
+Simple create an entry for each man page you want generated.
+These entries can have the same file path, but different man page names.